aleksxx9/E-Shop/readme.md

 Every api can be found in `src/server.ts` file.
 There are their methods and needed params:

-**In this example all api's will be written with localhost, if it's not working it can be replaced with local ip aka `127.0.0.1`.
+**In this example all api's will be written with localhost, if it's not working it can be replaced with local ip a.k.a. `127.0.0.1`.
 In `.example.env` defined port is 300 so all api's will be also displayed with such port**

 ### Items requests